melparker101/Ovary-IVF-data/README.md

 ### 6. Map reads to the genome
 Star was used for read mapping.
 Alternatives include HISAT2, Bowtie, and TopHat2.
 ### 7. Perform gene and isoform quantification
 Gene and isoform expression of rna-seq was estimated using RSEM.
-Alternatives include eXpress, Salmon, and featurecount.
+Alternatives include eXpress and Salmon.